-Estuary Importance The Heuningnes Estuary is a relatively large estuary (97.9 km 2) compared with other importance South Africa systems.
+Estuary Importance The Heuningnes Estuary is a relatively large estuary (97.9 km 2) compared with other South Africa systems.
 The estuary is ranked 24 th most important in South Africa in terms of its botanical, fish and bird biodiversity (Turpie et al. 2010).
 The estuary is rated as "Highly important" based on its Estuary Importance Score (EIS) with a score of 93 out of 100.
 The EIS takes size, the rarity of the estuary type within its biographical zone, habitat, biodiversity and functional importance of the estuary into account.
-Conservation The Heuningnes estuary is located in the De Mond Nature Reserve and is managed as a status bait reserve (no bait collecting allowed) and was included in the subset of estuaries identified as requiring protection in order to conserve South Africa estuarine biodiversity estate (Turpie 2004, Turpie & Clark 2007, Turpie et al. 2012).
+Conservation status The Heuningnes estuary is located in the De Mond Nature Reserve and is managed as a bait reserve (no bait collecting allowed) and was included in the subset of estuaries identified as requiring protection in order to conserve South Africa estuarine biodiversity estate (Turpie 2004, Turpie & Clark 2007, Turpie et al. 2012).
 The Heuningnes Estuary is also listed on the Ramsar List of Wetlands of International Importance owing to the presence of key waterfowl that are dependent on the site as habitat, these being the Damara tern (Sterna balaenarum) and Caspian tern (Hydroprogne caspia).
+Lastly, De Mond Nature Reserve was included as part of the expansion of the Cape Floral Region Protected Areas (CFRPA) World Heritage Site.
+Although, registered, its declaration is still to be finalised.